Chibok schoolgirls kidnapping: Events in 2015

 Renovation of the school commenced in March, with Nigerian finance minister Ngozi Okonjo-Iweala visiting Chibok to deliver a short speech and help with laying bricks at the school.

 By May, the Nigerian military had reclaimed most of the areas previously controlled by Boko Haram in Nigeria including many of the camps in the Sambisa forest where it was suspected the Chibok girls had been kept.
 Although many women previously held captive by Boko Haram had been freed as the Nigerian military reclaimed these areas, none of the Chibok girls were found.
 President Muhammadu Buhari, who gained power through the 2015 Nigerian general election, stated in December that he was willing to negotiate with Boko Haram for the release of the Chibok girls without any preconditions.

-Acting director of defence information, Col. Rabe Abubakar, stated that the Nigerian armed forced would "not rush" to rescue the remaining girls.
+Acting director of defence information, Col. Rabe Abubakar, stated that the Nigerian armed forces would "not rush" to rescue the remaining girls.
 He justified this by claiming that rescue operations required "diligent intervention and a high-level operation".

 Events in 2016

 The Nigerian military freed 1,000 women and girls held captive in the village of Boboshe by Boko Haram in January, but none of them were Chibok girls.

 Boko Haram released another video in April showing 15 girls who appeared to be Chibok girls, at which point at least 219 of those originally kidnapped were still missing.
 The video was reportedly taken in December 2015, and the girls seemed to show no signs of distress, though it is possible that the militants selected the girls on the video specifically to give the impression all the Chibok girls were in good health.

 Chibok schoolgirl Amina Ali Nkeki was found on 17 May by the vigilante Civilian Joint Task Force group in the Sambisa Forest, along with her baby and Mohammad Hayyatu, a suspected Boko Haram militant who claimed to be her husband.
 All three were suffering from severe malnutrition when they were found.
 She was then taken to house of the group's leader Aboku Gaji who recognised her.
 The group then reunited the girl with her parents.
 She met Nigerian President Muhammadu Buhari on 19 May.
 Government officials announced the same day that the Nigerian army and vigilante groups had killed 35 Boko Haram militants, freed 97 women and children and claimed one of the women was a Chibok schoolgirl.
 However, there were doubts that this girl, Serah Luka, was really one of the kidnapped Chibok schoolgirls.
-On 21 May 2016, Amir Muhammad Abdullahi, who claimed to be the Boko Haram second in command and speaker for several senior militants, offered to surrender so long as they would not be harmed and in return they would release hostages including the Chibok girls.
-However when talking about the Chibok girls he said that "...frankly, just about a third of them remain, as the rest have been martyred".
+On 21 May 2016, Amir Muhammad Abdullahi, who claimed to be the Boko Haram second in command and speaker for several senior militants, offered to surrender so long as they would not be harmed, and in return they would release hostages, including the Chibok girls.
+However, when talking about the Chibok girls, he said that "...frankly, just about a third of them remain, as the rest have been martyred".